-the FBI the registrar declared, "my decision not to register him was based solely on the disfranchisement of the colored people in this country rather than on his ability to read, to write and to explain the Constitution."
+In a recent case in the Department of justice files, a Negro school teacher was disqualified under a North Carolina provision requiring an ability to read and interpret the Constitution.
+The registrar refused to register him on the ground that he had not read the federal Constitution in a satisfactory manner.
+However, in a statement to the FBI the registrar declared, "my decision not to register him was based solely on the disfranchisement of the colored people in this country rather than on his ability to read, to write and to explain the Constitution."
 This case was subsequently prosecuted by the Department of Justice and resulted in the conviction of the registrar.

-The poll tax-another important legal obstacle to full suffrage in some southern states-limits white as well as Negro suffrage.
+The poll tax -- another important legal obstacle to full suffrage in some southern states -- limits white as well as Negro suffrage.
 The poll tax has frequently had an unequal racial effect, since, like the "understand and explain" clauses, it has been administered in a discriminatory manner.
 It has been very effective as an anti-Negro device.
-A poll tax simply places the payment of a fee between the voter and the ballot box.
-In some states it is cumulative; taxes not paid in years when the voter does not go to the polls pile up and he must pay more than one year's tax before he can vote.
-The poll tax has curtailed the size of the entire electorate, white and Negro.
-Seven states-Alabama, Arkansas, Mississippi, South Carolina, Tennessee, Texas, and Virginia-still maintain this tax as a prerequisite to voting.
+A poll tax simply places the payment of a fee between the voter and the ballot some states it is cumulative; taxes not paid in years when the voter does not go to the polls pile u must pay more than one year's tax before he can vote.
+The poll tax has curtailed the size of the entry.

+electorate, white and Negro.
+Seven states -- Alabama, Arkansas, Mississippi, South Carolina, Tennessee, Texas, and Virginia -- still maintain this tax as a prerequisite to voting.
 Since 1921 four other states have abandoned the poll tax.
 These are North Carolina, Louisiana, Florida, and Georgia.